Sri Lankan elephant: Behaviour and ecology

+The Sri Lankan elephant communicates using visual, acoustic and chemical signals.
+At least fourteen different vocal and acoustic signals have been described, which include some low-frequency calls that contain infrasonic frequencies.

+Females and calves generally form small, loosely associated social groups without a hierarchical tier structure.

 Elephants are classified as megaherbivores and consume up to 150 kg of plant matter per day.
 As generalists, they feed on a wide variety of food plants.
 In Sri Lanka's northwestern region, feeding behaviour of elephants was observed during the period of January 1998 to December 1999.
 The elephants fed on a total of 116 plant species belonging to 35 families including 27 species of cultivated plants.
 More than half of the plants were non-tree species, i.e. shrub, herb, grass, or climbers.
 More than 25% of the plant species belonged to the family Leguminosae, and 19% of the plant species belonged to the family of true grasses.
 The presence of cultivated plants in dung does not result solely due to raiding of crops as it was observed that elephants feed on leftover crop plants in fallow chenas.
 Juvenile elephants tend to feed predominantly on grass species.

 Food resources are abundant in regenerating forests, but at low density in mature forests.
 Traditional slash-and-burn agriculture creates optimum habitat for elephants through promoting successional vegetation.

-Females and calves generally form small, loosely associated social groups without the hierarchical tier structure exhibited by African bush elephants.
-However, at some locations such as Minneriya National Park, hundreds of individuals aggregate during the dry season, suggesting that grouping behaviour is flexible and depends on season and place.

-Like all Asian elephants, the Sri Lankan subspecies communicates using visual, acoustic and chemical signals.
-At least fourteen different vocal and acoustic signals have been described, which include some low-frequency calls that contain infrasonic frequencies.

 Threats

 During the Sri Lankan Civil War, Sri Lankan elephants were maimed or killed by land mines.
 Between 1990 and 1994, a total of 261 wild elephants died either as a result of gunshot injuries, or were killed by poachers and land mines.
 Several elephants stepped on land mines and were crippled.
+In 1997, 126 elephants were killed by humans: about 2.4 elephants per week.

 Poaching for ivory is not a major threat, given the rarity of tuskers.
 Some ivory trade still goes on, particularly in Kandy.
 Human population growth and demand for land is a greater threat today, and the range of elephants continues to decline as irrigation and development projects lead to the conversion of natural land to irrigated agriculture and settlements.

 Between 1999 and the end of 2006, nearly 100 wild elephants were killed every year to protect crops and houses.
 During drought seasons many elephants damage agricultural land for food.
 Nearly 80 elephants were killed in northwestern Sri Lanka, 50 in south and east and another 30 in other parts of the country, totaling 160 elephant deaths in 2006 alone.
 Sri Lanka has thus become the country with the highest elephant mortality rate worldwide.

 The Sri Lankan Department of Wildlife Conservation official records showed that 407 elephants were killed in 2019.
 The next three years after that showed 328, 375, and 439 elephant fatalities, respectively.